Automatic-Ingest-Digital-Archives/SCALA/RODA/AIP Interpretation Manual/README.md

 </details>

-Checked whether the descriptive metadata is included in the SIP and if this metadata is valid according to the established policy.
+Checks whether the descriptive metadata is included in the SIP and if this metadata is valid according to the established policy.

 Agents involved: DescriptiveMetadataValidationPlugin, user starting ingest process.